AhmedSalih3d/SPHExample/README.md

 `ExportGridCellParticleCounts=true` in `SimulationMetaData`.
 This also adds a `ParticleNeighborsPerCell` array that includes each cell's particle count minus one plus the particles in its neighbor stencil.

+To record a property at a specific point, populate `PointMeasures` in the `SimulationMetaData` configuration.
+Each `PointMeasure` names a location and a list of variables to interpolate (or fallback to the nearest particle when the kernel support is empty).
+These values are written into the main VTKHDF output as `FieldData` arrays so they travel with each time step.

 ## Help